Zamierfikri/FYP-1-ALGORITHM/README.md

-# FYP-1 Algorithm Suite — Crowd Geofencing Anomaly Detection
+# FYP-1 Algorithm Suite — Sensor Fusion for Crowd Geofencing Anomaly Detection

 > **Final Year Project 1 (FYP-1)**
-> Sensor Fusion For Crowd Geofencing Anomaly Detection
+> Sensor Fusion for Crowd Geofencing Anomaly Detection
 > Language: Python 3

 ---

 ## Overview

-This repository contains the core algorithm pipeline developed for an autonomous emergency response USV designed to operate in flood zones.
-The system fuses GPS and IMU sensor data, detects motion anomalies using machine learning, enforces geofence boundaries, and generates tiered alert levels for situational awareness.
+This repository contains the core algorithm pipeline developed for **Sensor Fusion for Crowd Geofencing Anomaly Detection**.
+The system fuses GPS and IMU sensor data using an Extended Kalman Filter (EKF), applies unsupervised machine learning to detect abnormal motion patterns, enforces geofence boundaries using spatial analysis, and generates tiered alert levels for real-time situational awareness.

-The pipeline is structured as four modular Python scripts that work in sequence to process raw sensor data and produce a final alert output.
+The pipeline is structured as five modular Python scripts that work in sequence — from raw sensor ingestion through to final alert classification output.

 ---